CHENGDU80/fintech80-codes-ETH-2023/README.md

 ### Run
 ```
-uvicorn main:app \
+# --reload changes on save, disable in final deployment
-    --reload        # reload changes on save, disable in final deployment
+# 0.0.0.0 to make it public
-    --host 0.0.0.0  # to make it public
+# may need to use port 80 for http in final, or docker map port

-    --port 1234     # may need to use port 80 for http in final, or docker map port
+uvicorn main:app --reload --host 0.0.0.0 --port 1234
 ```

 #### Side note on `.env` loading (Skip if you know how they work)